SICPA: Switzerland

+SICPA entered the fuel marking market in 2016, with its solution used by governments worldwide to address fuel fraud, adulteration and smuggling.
+In 2024, the company became the global leader in fuel marking.

+In recent years, SICPA has entered the digital security sector, employing researchers in countries including Switzerland, Morocco and Malaysia to develop its cyber, digital identity and digital transactions security activities.

 Organization

 Key figures

 A secretive company, SICPA does not publicly communicate its business figures (number of employees, offices, location of the latter etc.).
 However, the firm's turnover was estimated to be $750 million in 2003.
 Its employees are estimated to have increased from 1,100 to 3,000 between 2007 and 2013 due to several acquisitions, 400 of which work at the company headquarters in Prilly.
 Resulting from internal reshuffling of two of its tracing business units, an estimated 100 employees have been made redundant since 2014.
 A "reorganization plan" affected 150 employees in 2017.

 Governance

 From 2000 to 2003, Jean Daloglou was the CEO of the group.
 From 2003 to 2005 the position was held by Jan Secher.
 SICPA is now owned and managed by Philippe Amon, his brother Maurice Amon having left the company.

 Business segments

 The company's activities are divided into three main segments: